python-jsonschema/jsonschema/README.rst

 Schema Versioning
 -----------------

-JSON Schema is, at the time of this writing, seemingly at draft 03, with preparations for draft 04 underway.
-The current plan is likely to have the validators in this module take a ``version`` argument, which will allow support for future versions.
-Whether draft 03 will remain the default version used or not is undecided, so to be safe, *explicitly* declare which version of the schema you will be validating with.
-You can do so by passing ``version=jsonschema.DRAFT_3`` into ``jsonschema.Validator`` (and similarly ``validate``).
+JSON Schema is, at the time of this writing, seemingly at Draft 3, with preparations for Draft 4 underway.
+The ``Validator`` class and ``validate`` function take a ``version`` argument that you can use to specify what version of the Schema you are validating under.

+As of right now, Draft 3 (``jsonschema.DRAFT_3``) is the only supported version, and the default when validating.
+Whether it will remain the default version in the future when it is superceeded is undecided, so if you want to be safe, *explicitly* declare which version to use when validating.

 A Quick Word on uniqueItems